sangramsinghg/berkeley_fintech_module_4_challenge/README.md

 # Analyzing Risk/Return for 4 Funds.

-Analyze the risk/return for 4 funds and pick a fund based on sharpe ration, beta, treynor measure, information ratio.
+Analyze the risk/return for 4 funds and pick a fund based on sharpe ratio, beta, treynor measure and information ratio.

 Based on the Sharpe Ratios, we can pick two funds Tiger and Berkshire for further analysis

 ![Sharpe Ratios](Images/sharpe_ratios.png)

-For the same amount of risk, Berkshire provides the best risk-return with an annualized sharpe ration of 0.72.
+For the same amount of risk, Berkshire provides the best risk-return with an annualized sharpe ratio of 0.72.
 It is even better than S&P 500 (annualized sharpe ratio of 0.59).
 Paulson offers the worst risk return providing a negative return for the same risk with an annualized sharpe ratio of -0.19.
 Sharpe ratio indicated excess return adjusted for risk.
 Higher the sharpe ratio, higher the return adjusted for the same amount of risk.

 The statistics for the final two funds are